 Saves Time

 With clinical mental health counselors now serving clients over long distances through videoconferencing, travel time can involve just the seconds it takes to walk to one’s laptop.
 This innovative counseling model eliminates a client’s need for transportation, and any travel-related costs.
 Telemental health also can make it easier for patients to work appointments into their schedules without having to take time off from work.
-Clinicians may find opportunities to increase their patient loads if practicing telemental health eliminates or cuts back on the need to commute to an office.
+Clinicians may find opportunities to increase their patient load if practicing telemental health eliminates or cuts back on the need to commute to an office.

 Shortens Delays